jistjoalal/resource-share/README.md

 - Maybe a way to do this with an API instead of the huge object to account for changes in standards?
 - How would this affect submitted resources that get "deprecated"?
 - Is there a way to only store the "keys" in state and load in the hierarchy nodes dynamically?
+  - better publications/subscriptions??
+    - favorites page loads all resources
+    - main app at least passes query to subscribe method
+    - I think pagination needs to be part of the MMethod

 ## Goals